Zero Damage in Manufacturing Process

 Safety Prevention Mechanism

 All raw materials and products used in the plant have associated material Safety Data Sheets (SDS) which are kept on-site and in the offices of each unit.
 They are also accessible on the Internet platform for employees’ checking at all times.
-This ensures that all the proper actions to be adopted to secure the safe handling of the material and the safety of personnel and the plant.
+This ensures that all the proper actions are taken, securing safe material operation as well as safety of personnel and the plant.

 ③ Sobriety Testing Before Entry

-- Notices of ear protection gear application are displayed at all the entrances to the plant with noise pollutant.
+1. Notifications of ear protection application are displayed at all the entrances to the plant with noise pollutants.

-- A full-time physician and a nurse are stationed in the plant and provide employees with health checkups and healthcare.
+4. A full-time physician and a nurse are stationed in the plant and provide employees with health checkups analysis and healthcare.

 Non-disaster Man-Hours